saritasa-nest/saritasa-dotnet-psgallery/docs/FirstUsage.md

 }
 ```

-With this `Param` variable will not be defined even if you provide it within command line.
+Without this `Param` variable will not be defined even if you provide it within command line.
 Now you can call it:

 ```shell
 psake test -properties @{Param=123}